Accessibility Tools

 – Increase the efficiency, safety, and quality of life of staff and participants by completing the design-build process for the Program Center, Abode, and Lodge renovations.

-– Improve landscaping through accessible pathways, native species plantings, and tree safety management.
+– Complete landscape design and begin implementing to create accessible pathways, native species plantings, and tree safety management.

 FARMER TRAINING: